zminic/blog.docpad/src/documents/posts/aspnet-mvc-bundling-minification-requirejs.html.md

 tags: [asp.net, javascript, programming, bundling, minification, mvc, optimization, requirejs]
 ---

-# ASP.NET MVC Bundling and Minification with RequireJS #

 <img src="/images/posts/requirejs.png" align="left" />

 It’s hard to say what are best practices for handling code minification if you are using ASP.NET MVC and RequireJS library.
 You could use built-in optimization features of ASP.NET on one side and RequireJS optimization tool on the other side.